-- Develop a personal biblical philosophy of human helping, emphasizing student strengths and potential growth areas. - Apply the principles and skills of ethical decision-making and respect for diversity within a biblical worldview. - Demonstrate interpersonal skills in helping relationships and group dynamics. - Recognize the social and psychological dimensions of human interactions in a variety of settings.
+- Develop a personal biblical philosophy of human helping, emphasizing student strengths and potential growth areas.
+Apply the principles and skills of ethical decision-making and respect for diversity within a biblical worldview. - Demonstrate interpersonal skills in helping relationships and group dynamics. - Recognize the social and psychological dimensions of human interactions in a variety of settings.

-- Minimum 120 semester hours credit - Complete 18 hours in Bible and Theology courses. - 6 semester hours of Leadership Development courses. - Minimum of 30 semester hours of General Education - Minimum 42 semester hours in Social Science Core/Human Services courses - Minimum 24 semester hours of upper division courses - Satisfactory evidence of Christian character and doctrinal views
+- Minimum 120 semester hours of credit - Complete 18 hours in Bible and Theology courses. - 6 semester hours of Leadership Development courses. - Minimum of 30 semester hours of General Education - Minimum 24 semester hours in Human Services courses. - Minimum 30 semester hours of upper division courses - Satisfactory evidence of Christian character and doctrinal views - Meets all ethical requirements and Student Life standards - Minimum cumulative 2.0 GPA